antoineguillou/jquery-MaryPopin/README.md

 $('#trigger').scrollpopin(popin);
 ```

-You can even use a string as your popin :
+You can even use a string containing your html as your popin :

 ```javascript
 var popin = '<div id="popin"><p>Just another popin</p></div>';